Benjamin Franklin famously said: “By failing to prepare you are preparing to fail.”

 Pro tip: Get your sales and marketing teams on the same page with an SLA.

-8) Document Your Sales and Marketing Strategy
+8) Document Your Sales and Marketing Plan

 Prioritize the issues you’ve identified and develop a phased approach to tackling them over the next four quarters.
 Depending on the issues you’ve identified, you may need to develop tactical plans for content/inbound marketing, social media, lead generation, lead nurturing, or account development.